 Premium solar fence

-The premium version is more refined and precise than the standard version and can also be supplied powder-coated in all RAL colours.
-The colour anthracite RAL 7016 is particularly popular and can thus can generally be supplied with a short lead time.
+The premium version is more refined and precise than the standard version and can be supplied galvanised or powder-coated in RAL7016 (anthracite).

 The fence segments (posts) are available at heights of 1.15 m or 1.50 m and are 2.11 m long (post centre to centre).
 This enables flexible, individual design options for the total height of the solar fence.
 The height of 1.15 m is only available with a concrete wall.
 In this case, the concrete wall (at least 10-30 cm high) must serve as the base, as otherwise the PV module would sit almost at the ground and the risk of damage would thus be hugely increased.

 The relevant height of the wall thus keeps the module away from the ground/base.
 In addition, this sets the desired total height of the fence.
 With the 1.50 m version, there are two implementation options: the posts are either set on a wall or on individual concrete footings.
 The PV module must always be at least 40 cm from the ground.